ElPerenza/VSCode-serz/README.md

 After having installed it, you need to change a couple of settings in the editor for it to work properly:
 - **Serz Exe Path**: The path to the serz executable to use for conversion.
 The path can either point directly at the serz.exe file or at the directory it's found in.
 - **Default Binary Editor**: The default editor with which to open binary files.
-Whilst not necessary for the extension to work, setting this to `default` will save you the hassle of having to specify each time how to open a binary file (like the .bin files used by RailWorks) in the editor.
+Whilst not necessary for the extension to work, having a default editor set will save you the hassle of having to specify each time how to open a binary file.
+I'd recommend downloading a binary file viewer extension (Like Microsoft's [Hex Editor](https://marketplace.visualstudio.com/items?itemName=ms-vscode.hexeditor)) and setting it as the default (for MS's Hex Editor that would be `hexEditor.hexedit`).
+You can get away with using the default text editor (the `default` option), but be careful to never save the file, as [it will corrupt it!](https://github.com/microsoft/vscode/issues/91958)

 And that's it!
 You can now seamlessly convert between `.bin` and `.xml` files without ever leaving the editor.

 ## Usage

 This extension exposes two commands to convert RailWorks files:
 - **Convert a file with serz** (`vscode-serz.convert`) lets you convert a .xml file to .bin and vice versa.
 You need to specify which file to convert yourself via the pop-up dialog.
-Can be invoked either via the Command Palette (open with `CTRL+SHIFT+P`) or via the keyboard shortcut `SHIFT+ALT+Q`.
+Can be invoked either via the Command Palette (open with `CTRL+SHIFT+P` or `F1`) or via the keyboard shortcut `SHIFT+ALT+Q`.
 - **Convert current file with serz** (`vscode-serz.convertCurrent`) converts the currently focused file.
-This command requires no user input and can be invoked via che Command Palette, the keyboard shortcut `ALT+Q` or by right clicking on the file you want to convert and selecting "Convert current file with serz" from the opened menu.
+This command requires no user input and can be invoked via che Command Palette, the keyboard shortcut `ALT+Q` or by the explorer, editor and editor title context menus.
-Because of restrictions imposed by the editor, this command won't work with files that are larger than 50MB.
-If you need to convert large files, use the `convert` command instead.
+Because of restrictions imposed by the editor, this command won't function when invoked via the Command Palette or keyboard shortcut when working with files that are larger than 50MB.
+Invoking the command from one of the context menus works even with large files.

 ### Supported file types:
 - `.bin`, `.proxybin`, `.GeoPcDx`, `.TgPcDx`, `.XSec` for binary files